About Us

 Our Mission

-Sikh Family Center is a national nonprofit organization in the U.S. that promotes community well-being with a particular focus on gender justice.
-We provide trauma-centered resources for victim-survivors of violence while working to change the social and cultural conditions that allow gendered violence to occur in the first place.
+Sikh Family Center is a nonprofit organization in the U.S. that promotes community well-being with a particular focus on gender justice.
+We provide trauma-centered resources for victim-survivors of violence while organizing to change the social and cultural conditions that allow gendered violence to occur in the first place.
 Our training, outreach, and advocacy are grounded in cultural tradition, grassroots power, and intergenerational healing.

 Guiding Values

-In striving for equity, Sikh Family Center actively opposes discrimination on the basis of race, color, religion, sex (including pregnancy, childbirth or related medical conditions), gender, gender expression, neurotypicality, formal education, immigration status, age, national origin (ancestry), caste, disability, marital status, or sexual orientation.
+In striving for equity, Sikh Family Center actively opposes discrimination on the basis of race, color, religion, sex (including pregnancy, childbirth or related medical conditions), gender, gender expression, neurodivergence, formal education, immigration status, age, national origin (ancestry), caste, disability, marital status, or sexual orientation.

 History